Rade58/next-ecommerce-prisma/README.md

 MOST IMPORTANT THING FROM THIS IS

-## AND THIS IS API ROUTE FOR GETTING ALL PRODUCT NAMES, AND FOR GETTING ALL SLUGS
+## THIS IS API ROUTE FOR SEARCHING WE DEVELOPED

-***

-I DIDN

-***

 ```
-cat pages/api/products/slugs.ts
+mkdir pages/api/products/search && touch "pages/api/products/search/[text].ts"
 ```

-WE ARE HITTING THIS ROUTE ONLY WHEN HEADER MOUNTS

-I THINK RESOULT FROM THIS ROUTE NEEDS TO BE IN LOCAL STORAG OR SOMETHING (I DON'T HAVE TIME FOR THAT RIGHT NOW)
+AS YOU CAN SEE FROM THE ROUTE, WE ARE NOT USING TEXT SEARCH, WE ARE USING FILTERING (WE ARE QUERYING AND USING `contains` METHOD)